mamedev/mame/docs/source/initialsetup/compilingmame.rst

     sudo apt-get install git build-essential python3 libsdl2-dev libsdl2-ttf-dev libfontconfig-dev libpulse-dev qtbase5-dev qtbase5-dev-tools qtchooser qt5-qmake

-Compilation is exactly as described above in All Platforms.
-Note the Ubuntu Linux modifies GCC to enable the GNU C Library “fortify source” feature by default, which may cause issues compiling MAME (see :ref:`compiling-issues`).
+Compilation is similar to described above in All Platforms.
+If you wish to enable SDL events without an X11 window manager, add `SDLMAME_X11=1` to the `make` command line.
+Note the Ubuntu
+Linux modifies GCC to enable the GNU C Library “fortify source” feature by default, which may cause issues compiling MAME (see :ref:`compiling-issues`).